brettb/web-muse/README.md

 # web-muse

 A modern JavaScript library for connecting to Muse EEG devices using Web Bluetooth API.
-This project aims to provide a maintained alternative to [muse-js](https://github.com/urish/muse-js) which is no longer actively maintained and doesn't work with current Muse firmware versions.
+This project aims to provide a maintained alternative to [muse-js](https://github.com/urish/muse-js) which is no longer actively maintained.

 ## Why web-muse?